cassiebuhler/cassiebuhler.github.io/_pages/about.md

 My full name is Cassidy but please call me Cassie.
 My pronouns are she/her.

-I am a Ph.D. candidate in the <a href="https://www.lebow.drexel.edu/faculty-and-research/disciplines/decision-sciences-and-mis" target="_blank" rel="noopener noreferrer"> Decision Sciences & MIS Department</a> at Drexel University advised by <a href="https://www.lebow.drexel.edu/people/handebenson" target="_blank" rel="noopener noreferrer"> Hande Benson</a>.
+I am a Ph.D. candidate in the Decision Sciences & MIS Department at Drexel University.

 ## Research Interests